Jasontheswag/WHSTechNotes/journal.md

 # November 3, 2025
   If it runs out of funding, people will have trouble getting food, which could cause them to starve.

 # December 1, 2025
   A job that uses drones is robotics, obviously.

+# December 8, 2025
+  Self driving cars rely on A.I., which is known to be terrible at it's job.
+They wouldn't be able to fully detect something like the stop light on the bus, as it is both a stop sign and a stop light, which probably confuses it.
+They could do something so, if it detects two next to each other, it still takes it as a stop.